The Open Door Blog

 Keep an eye out for illegal builders

 Illegal builders can create financial havoc for homeowners and give registered builders a bad name.
 But illegal builders continue to operate because no one reports them.
 Some homeowners may feel too embarrassed to tell authorities, while trade contractors may not report them because they get paid by the illegal builder.
 With Fraud Prevention Month in March we ask everyone, including neighbours, contractors and suppliers, to let us know about illegal builders.
-Just call our anonymous tip-line at 1-800-786-6497.
+Just call our Compliance and Investigations team, toll-free, at 1-877-982-7466 ext.
+3833.
 Why all the big fuss about being licensed?
 A builder who is not licensed by Tarion may not have the proper technical and financial means to finish the job properly.
 Also, an illegal builder may not tell you about the warranty coverage you are entitled to under the Ontario New Home Warranties Plan Act.

 The warranties are provided by your builder and backstopped by Tarion.
 If you are a new homeowner you should receive a Homeowner Information Package from your builder, which outlines what’s included in and what’s excluded from the warranties, as well as the warranty claim process.
 The warranties cover both new homes and new condominium units.
 Here are some examples of what’s covered under the warranties: